We’ve all heard it before in our yoga classes: savasana is the most important pose.

 In reality, we are never the same person as we were the day before.
 Continual experience and the evolutionary laws of nature (we are a part of nature) guarantee that.
 In this sense, we can look at savasana as a celebration of our constant growth.

 The benefits of Savasana

 In addition to the powerful philosophies behind savasana, there are many health benefits to consider.

 When we move into savasana, we are directed to take total stillness in the body.
 We are instructed toward deep relaxation.
 And this process requires a step away from the tension that we normally store in our bodies.

-We find that the anchoring quality of the physical postures, asana, combined with the relaxation element of savasana, also deeply soothe the mind.
+We find that the anchoring quality of the physical postures, asana, combined with the relaxation element of savasana, also deeply soothes the mind.
 We often experience a total release of mental strain — which may be completely inaccessible for you elsewhere.

 As we release this mental strain, the nervous system is able to shift into the parasympathetic state.
 It is in this state that the body can begin restoring the systems that have been neglected due to stress.

 This means that we can restore balance to the digestive system, immune system, hormone levels, and circulation.
-All of these systems are under fire when stress is present, even low levels, so it’s fantastic to actually give the body this time to heal.
+All of these systems are under fire when stress is present, even at low levels, so it’s fantastic to actually give the body this time to heal.

 When else in your life are you able to lie still, and enjoy the feeling of being in a body?
 When else are you able to relax, for the sake of relaxing?
 The benefits of giving yourself this experience extend into the mental realm as well.
-Time spent in savasana decreases stress levels and anxiety, and can make a significant positive impact on depression and other mental states.
+Time spent in savasana decreases stress levels and anxiety and can make a significant positive impact on depression and other mental states.